In his article Lies Pastors Believe J.R. Briggs highlights a list lies pastors have confessed over the years during his times with them:

 The process of winnowing allows the air to blow the chaff away.
 It’s not anchored to anything and if it were to hang around it would only become dead weight for the grain as it tried to fulfill it’s job.

-We will all experience a winnowing process.
-It’s possible we will go through more than one.
-When we release the lies, even when it means changing deeply held cultural ways of life we will allow the chaff to fly away.
+When we release the lies, even when it means changing deeply held cultural ways of life we allow the chaff to fly away.
 As Christians, our lives aren’t supposed to be rooted on earth.
 We are supposed to live for heaven.
 This doesn’t mean we live separately, because our command includes loving our neighbor.
 However, we need to remember that we live for Christ, and in everything we do we reflect him.
 This especially includes the calling and purpose he created us for in partnership with him.